AHJ Immigration – Supporting Life Decisions, Not Just Applications

 2. Do these changes affect current visa holders?

-No — all will expire on 31 December 2025, replaced by digital eVisas.
+No, all BRP cards will expire on 31 December 2025, replaced by digital eVisas.
+But you should still keep hold of yours for future renewals.

 4. Can employers still use the old Shortage Occupation List?